keshihua5/Microsoft-1st-Round-Interview/QMBA-MailboxDelivery-Forest.md

    `Get-MailboxDatabase \$mdbGuid //Find where this mdb mounted`

-4. Check the Geneva dashboard **Top Machines** chart (which is the top queued hub server). if top machine\'s queued message count is close to forest queued messages count, this is a hot hub issue.
+4. Check the Geneva dashboard **Top Machines** chart (which is the top queued hub server).
+If top machine queued message count is close to forest queued messages count, this is a hot hub issue.

    a.
 Review last error of queue messages to know why messages were deferred in the delivery queue.